AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/iOS/api-usage.md

 <InlineAlert variant="info" slots="text"/>

 Calling this API will not download content cards from Adobe Journey Optimizer; it will only retrieve the content cards that are already downloaded and cached by the Messaging extension.
-You **must** call [`updatePropositionsForSurfaces`](../../code-based/api-reference.md#updatepropositionsforsurfaces) API with the desired surfaces prior to calling this API.
+You **must** call the [`updatePropositionsForSurfaces`](../../code-based/api-reference.md#updatepropositionsforsurfaces) API with the desired surfaces prior to calling this API.

 #### Syntax